-Swiss Life takes its corporate responsibilities seriously, whether in its business operations, its role as an employer, as part of society or with respect to the environment.
+Swiss Life takes its corporate responsibilities seriously, whether in its business operations, its role as an employer, as part of society or with respect to the environment and is a member of several sustainability initiatives as outlined in its Corporate Responsibility Report.
 As a taxpayer, Swiss Life aims to bear its fair share of the public budget, contributes to the economy and offers jobs and training opportunities.
 Tax compliance for us means paying the appropriate amount of tax in the right place on a timely basis.
 It involves disclosing relevant facts and circumstances to the tax authorities and claiming reliefs and incentives where available.